 What we're doing How we're doing it Who is accountable?
-19) COUNCIL ENABLES AND PROVIDES GOOD SUSTAINABLE LOCAL SERVICES WHILST DELIVERING AN EXCELLENT CUSTOMER EXPERIENCE ACROSS ALL CHANNELS Develop new business model for Community Hubs and Customer Care to increase access and provide a greater choice of channels for customers to engage with us (online, via the My Monmouthshire app, over the phone or face-to-face) Increase the publication and use of open data to increase accountability and enable others to develop apps that have a civic benefit Introduce Digital Service Standard Leader of Council Chief Executive Cabinet Member Governance 20) COUNCIL OPENS UP DEMOCRATIC ENGAGEMENT & COLLECTIVE DECISION- MAKING Re-shape and our governance arrangements including more detailed options appraisals Identify ways to get more people involved in local democracy and scrutiny to enhance local decision-making Develop remote access and attendance at meetings to maximize participation Revise all enabling strategies and plans - People, Digital and Customers, Assets and Economy and Enterprise Review and consolidate working groups and arrangements Revise performance and improvement plans and replace with 'real-time' data dashboards Cabinet Member Governance 21) THE COUNCIL DELIVERS A SUSTAINABLE AND RESILIENT ORGANISATION AND RELEVANT, VIABLE AND VALUED PUBLIC SERVICES Deliver the Future Monmouthshire programme Complete the move from task and time approach in social care to relationship-based care at home Explore and embed new ways of working - Artificial Intelligence, automation and collaborative technology Develop a commercial strategy and approach Leader of Council and all Cabinet
+19) COUNCIL ENABLES AND PROVIDES GOOD SUSTAINABLE LOCAL SERVICES WHILST DELIVERING AN EXCELLENT CUSTOMER EXPERIENCE ACROSS ALL CHANNELS Develop new business model for Community Hubs and Customer Care to increase access and provide a greater choice of channels for customers to engage with us (online, via the My Monmouthshire app, over the phone or face-to-face) Increase the publication and use of open data to increase accountability and enable others to develop apps that have a civic benefit Introduce Digital Service Standard Leader of Council Chief Executive Cabinet Member for Governance and Law 20) COUNCIL OPENS UP DEMOCRATIC ENGAGEMENT & COLLECTIVE DECISION- MAKING Re-shape our governance arrangements including more detailed options appraisals Identify ways to get more people involved in local democracy and scrutiny to enhance local decision-making Develop remote access and attendance at meetings to maximize participation Revise all enabling strategies and plans - People, Digital and Customers, Assets and Economy and Enterprise (Completed) Review and consolidate working groups and arrangements Revise performance and improvement plans and replace with 'real-time' data dashboards Cabinet Member for Governance and Law 21) THE COUNCIL DELIVERS A SUSTAINABLE AND RESILIENT ORGANISATION AND RELEVANT, VIABLE AND VALUED PUBLIC SERVICES Explore and embed new ways of working - Artificial Intelligence, automation and collaborative technology Develop a commercial strategy and approach Establish and deliver a sustainable and viable Medium Term Financial Plan to meet the significant financial challenges faced by the Council.
+Leader of Council and all Cabinet